 Assimilation in the United States: Nineteenth Century

 Scholars have conventionally considered the nineteenth century the German era in the American Jewish history.
-Between 1820 and 1880, more than two hundred thousand immigrants from German lands arrived in the United States.
+Between 1820 and 1880, more than 200,000 immigrants from German lands arrived in the United States.
 Besides German Jews, this transatlantic movement also included migrants from ethnically Czech, Hungarian, Polish, and Baltic territories that at that time remained under German political control or cultural influence.
 Because German Jews were a decisive majority among the immigrants and because, together with their American-born children, they played a central role in the assimilation/Americanization of their communities almost until World War I, they are the focus of this article.

 In the social science literature on immigration and ethnicity, the term assimilation has been assigned various meanings.
 In contrast to the conventional understanding of this concept in which Old Country bonds, customs, and attachments are gradually replaced by mainstream American ways, assimilation is viewed here as a process whereby blended or ethnic—in this case, Jewish-American—identities, life-styles, and patterns of social relations emerge in the interplay between the immigrant group’s traditions and resources and those of the host society as they are adapted and used by the immigrants in pursuit of their goals.
 The effect of the assimilation process on the social actors and their environment allows flexibility and variety in the ethnic blends, depending on the social-historical conditions in which they take shape.

 Two related social circumstances in particular influence the forms and contents of ethnic blends as they evolve in specific periods and locations.
 Coined by sociologist Milton Gordon, the term ethclass denotes the inescapable class nature of assimilation.
 More recently, a similar idea of assimilation’s inherent genderedness was elaborated by Paula Hyman.